 What is mental fitness and what are the 4 components?

 Just like physical fitness, becoming mentally fit is about keeping your brain healthy, active, and resilient.
-If you work on this, you'll be better equipt to handle life's challenges with an optimistic mindset and less stress.
+If you work on this, you'll be better equipped to handle life's challenges with an optimistic mindset.

 The concept is made up of four core components: